plancomps/CBS-beta/docs/Unstable-Funcons-beta/index.md

 funcons are defined.
 The names are hyperlinked to their definitions; familiarity with the hierarchy is not required for navigating CBS specifications.

-Unstable-Computations
+Computations
 ----------------------

-The [Unstable-Computations] page introduces the various kinds of computations defined in the library.
+The [Computations] page introduces the various kinds of computations defined in the library.